 The Gemological Institute of America is one of the largest training institutes of gemologists in the world.
-When they say that you should look for a professionally trained and accredited gemologist, you should listen.
+When they say that you should look for a professionally trained and accredited gemologist, you should listen – they know a lot about diamonds.
 You should be able to be furnished with a diamond grading report, and an outside appraiser to accurately evaluate your diamond’s value.
-The main thing to keep in mind when purchasing a diamond are the four C’s.
+The main thing to keep in mind when purchasing a diamond is the four C’s.

 • Clarity: Most diamonds do have flaws.
 Blemishes are flaws found on the surface of the diamond while inclusions are found within the body of the diamond.
 Very few diamonds earn the grade of Flawless or even Internally Flawless.
 Diamonds rated VVS1, VVS2, VS1, VS2, SI1, and SI2 are all acceptable in their varying levels of flaws.
 It is not recommended to buy diamonds rated I1, I2, or I3 as these stones contain flaws that are visible not only under magnification but to the untrained eye.